-Most Massachusetts tax forms and publications are available via the DOR website at [mass.gov/dor/forms](http://mass.gov/dor/forms).
+For Massachusetts tax forms and publications, visit mass.gov/dor/forms.

-To obtain Massachusetts forms and publications by phone, call DOR's customer service at (617) 887-6367 or toll-free in Massachusetts at (800) 392-6089.
+For Massachusetts tax forms and publications, call us at (617) 887-6367 or toll-free in Massachusetts at (800) 392-6089.

-During the income tax filing season, you can pick up Massachusetts personal income tax forms at most local libraries.
+During the income tax filing season, you can obtain Massachusetts personal income tax forms at most local libraries.
 Forms may also be available at local IRS district offices.
-Note: Call in advance to check on availability.
+Call ahead to verify availability.

-To obtain federal tax information and forms online, go to [irs.gov](http://irs.gov) or call the IRS toll-free at (800) 829-3676.
+To obtain federal tax information and forms online, go to irs.gov or call the IRS toll-free at (800) 829-3676.